 Earth

-Why were prehistoric insects so big?
+Why were prehistoric insects such giant bugs?

 Prehistoric insects: Poster of giant green praying mantis threatening tiny humans, with title of movie.